aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 compiler error while trying to build critic2, you may want to consider submitting a bug report to the compiler developers.

-If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option:
+You can choose the compiler by setting the FC and CC environment variables to the path of your preferred compiler and then building in the usual way:
 ~~~
-LDFLAGS='-static -Wl,--whole-archive -lpthread -Wl,--no-whole-archive' ./configure ...
+export FC=/usr/bin/gfortran-6 CC=/usr/bin/gcc-6
+mkdir build
+cd build
+cmake ..
 ~~~
-provided the machine has the same architecture.
-(The part between the -Wl is there to prevent statically-linked gfortran executables from segfaulting.)
-You can choose the compiler by changing the FC and F77 flags before configure:
+Once camke generates the cache variables, the variables need not be set again, unless you delete the build directory.
+In autoconf/automake, you can choose the compiler by changing the FC and F77 flags before configure:
 ~~~
 FC=gfortran F77=gfortran ./configure ...
 ~~~
-The `BUILD_STATIC` and `CMAKE_Fortran_COMPILER` options serve the same purpose in a cmake build.

 ## External Libraries {#c2-libraries}